saraNasser4/coffee-tracker/README.md

 I start with make differnce btween whether you have an account or don't by changing the text in the form depends on your situation.

+### add regux to Authentication component

+I needed to make sure that the user's gonna write a vaild email and is not gonna submit the form without data within. so, I made a function check on them.